andrewwilliamp/trader-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

+TraderTracker is a basic Angular web application that utilizes Yahoo Financials stock data.
+The application allows users to quickly view stock information such as Low, High, Open, and Closing prices.
+It also provides various time metrics to filter on, a search tool for stocks, a chart, and a table for easy consumption of the stock information.

 ## Setup

 Create a RapidAPI account by following the setps in this link: https://docs.rapidapi.com/v1.0/docs/account-creation-and-settings#:~:text=How%20to%20create%20a%20RapidAPI,%2C%20Facebook%2C%20or%20Google%20account.